 Now that you’ve discovered the fitness niche that’s right for you, the last thing you want is to waste resources and time.
 This is often what sinks personal trainer niche ideas before they can start.

-Our advice is to be organised with your time, and dedicate it to discovering your target audience and directing your advertising to them.
+Our advice is to be organised with your time and dedicate it to discovering your target audience and directing your advertising to them.
 You want to reach those who are a part of your personal trainer niche, so to do this you can:

-• Join online communities – Finding groups online that allow you to post about your personal training niche can be an excellent way to start getting your name out there, while still retaining the central focus you established when conducting your market research.
+- Join online communities.
+Finding groups online that allow you to post about your personal training niche can be an excellent way to start getting your name out there while still retaining the central focus you established when conducting your market research.

-• Offer free consultations – Providing free consultations or initial meetings is a great way to entice clients in your niche to try out your services.
+- Offer free consultations.
+Providing free consultations or initial meetings is a great way to entice clients in your niche to try out your services.

-• Paid advertising on social media – Social media advertising is often highly targeted, and appears to those who’ve already shown interest in your personal trainer niche, and (crucially) the kind of services you’re offering.
-Explore more in our complete guide to personal trainer marketing.
+- Paid advertising on social media.
+Social media advertising is often highly targeted, and appears to those who’ve already shown interest in your personal trainer niche and (crucially) the kind of services you’re offering.

 Each of these steps play a pivotal role in starting your fitness business, and offer simple yet effective ways to secure those first few clients.
+For a more in-depth look at how to start marketing your personal training services, take a look at our complete guide to personal trainer marketing.

 Frequently Asked Questions